data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 We meet four times a year: February, May, August and November.

->Our next session will be on [Tuesday 15th February 2022 at 12:00](./Sessions/2022/02-22-session.md) on [Hello World: How to be Human in the Age of the Machine](https://hannahfry.co.uk/book/hello-world/).
+>Our next session will be in May 2022.
+Keep an eye out here for the session date and book we will be discussing.

 The organisers are based in London and Cardiff, and the group is open to all civil servants in the UK.
 To [stay in the loop](#stay-in-the-loop), please join the #ethics channel on the [cross-government Data Science Slack workspace](https://govdatascience.slack.com)- you’ll need a public sector email address to join.
 Feel free to run one of the sessions at your own organisation too.
 All resources are included in this repo.